 The first bigger success

 Suddenly you start running 5k, 10 k or 15k, and then it starts being something you really are aware of concerning your daily health, mood, relations with other people and surplus.

-So, the running shoes are your best friend and it’s not a good idea buying the cheapest ones but rather the opposite buying quality running shoes with great shock absorption and who fits well to your feet.
+So, the running shoes are your best friend and it’s not a good idea to buy the cheapest ones but rather the opposite buying quality running shoes with great shock absorption and who fit well to your feet.